 18 Aug Is downward facing dog pose ok for our bones?

-In my yoga classes we talk about forward folds as bowing rather than hinging.
+In my yoga classes we’ve been talking about forward folds as bowing rather than hinging.
 This is a subtle difference from a mechanical standpoint but, once you tease this out with practice, it’s a profound way to engage the spine in a meaningful way, which strengthens it over time.

 In the lineage of yoga called Viniyoga, the postures are approached mostly from the perspective of the spine.
 In my yoga therapist studies, which are based in this lineage, I really appreciate how this brings more attention to the care and approach to practicing the postures that seem the most problematic for those of us with low bone density.